querkmachine/kickstart/README.md

 * `gulp-imagemin` has *also* been updated to the 4.x.x branch.

 ### Sass
+* New spacing functions and mixins have been added to provide more consistency with spacing.
+[Hat tip to the GOV.UK team.](https://design-system.service.gov.uk/styles/spacing/)
 * Deleted the use of the `constant()` CSS function in the `safe-inset` Sass mixin.
 This was only needed for iOS 11, and was replaced by `env()` in iOS 11.2.

 ### JavaScript